h3nnn4n/hugo-content/content/post/dancing-room.md

 <iframe class='iframe' src="/Dancing-Rooms/src/index.html" width="700" height="680" frameBorder="0"></iframe>

-The behaviour of the original system is based on a very simple set of rules, which I will quote from Simon Woods here:
+The behavior of the original system is based on a very simple set of rules, which I will quote from Simon Woods here:

 > 1000 dancers assume random positions on the dance-floor.
 Each randomly